 6.1.
-The responsibility for agreeing the policy and budgetary framework lies with the full Council, and decisions by the Executive, Committees of the Executive, individual Members of the Executive and any officers, Area

-Committees or joint arrangements discharging executive functions must be in line with it.
+The responsibility for agreeing the policy and budgetary framework lies with the full Council, and decisions by the Cabinet, Committees of the Cabinet, individual Cabinet Members and any officers, Area Committees or joint arrangements discharging Cabinet functions must be in line with it.
 No changes to any policy and strategy which make up the policy framework may be made by those bodies or individuals except those changes: